csaf-auxiliary/oasis-quorum-calculator/docs/importcommittee.md

     - Header is da date in `YYYY-MM-DD` format.
     - Each subsequent cell lists the name of a participant if they attended the meeting.

+Hint: Libreoffice can sort columns: Select them, let it extend the selection and use the menu entry
+_Data_ -> _Sort_ and select _Direction Left to Right (sort columns)_.

 ## Command-Line Usage

 ```sh